RCollins13/10XWGS/README.md

 ```
 **Usage Notes:**
 1. Input bam file must be coordinate-sorted and indexed.
-2. "Parititioning distance" (option -d / --dist) is the maximum distance permitted between two colinear reads with matching RX tags before considering them to have arisen from independent molecules.
+2. "Parititioning distance" (option -d / --dist) is the maximum distance permitted between two colinear reads with matching BX tags before considering them to have arisen from independent molecules.